 - Turn off the spa before servicing filters.
 Never leave to the spa running when removing the filters.
-Debris can be pulled into the plumbing system and cause unwarranted damage. - Remove filter element(s). - With a garden hose, spray each element under pressure.
-Periodically, the standard filter elements need to be soaked in a filter cleaner compound.
+Debris can be pulled into the plumbing system and cause unwarranted damage. - Remove filter element(s). - Periodically in between monthly cleaning, spray each standard or outer filter element with a garden hose to help remove buildup from filter media surface.
+Monthly, the standard or outer filter elements should be soaked in a filter cleaner compound.
 Do not soak Eco Pur mineral filters in a filter cleaner.
 Eco Pur filters should only be rinsed with fresh, clean water as necessary.
 Check with your dealer for details on cleaning and/or filter replacement recommendations. - The Eco Pur Mineral filter should be replaced every 6 months.
 The standard filter should be cleaned regularly and will typically last approximately 1 year.
 Bather load, usage and water quality will effect the longevity of the filters and require more frequent cleaning or replacement.